For Your Best Smile: Getting Braces and Why They Matter

 Metal braces stay in your mouth, meaning that they have the ability for food and other debris to become lodged in them.
 For this reason, you must develop special brushing habits with metal bracket braces, as they can block certain areas of your teeth.
-Invisalign or other plastic braces are easily removed for eating, brushing, and other essential mouth tasks.
+Invisalign or invisible retainers are easily removed for eating, brushing, and other essential mouth tasks.
 In this way, they provide a more seamless and pleasant experience for many people.

 Relax Into Your Smile And Maintain Your Teeth